ricsanfre/pi-cluster/docs/_docs/service-mesh.md

   {{site.data.alerts.note}}

-  This is a direct translation of the [Prometheus' scrape configuration defined in linkerd documentation](https://linkerd.io/2.11/tasks/external-prometheus/#prometheus-scrape-configuration) to Prometheus Operator based configuration (ServiceMonitor and PodMonitor CRDs).
+  This is a direct translation of the [Prometheus' scrape configuration defined in linkerd documentation](https://linkerd.io/2.12/tasks/external-prometheus/#prometheus-scrape-configuration) to Prometheus Operator based configuration (ServiceMonitor and PodMonitor CRDs).

-  Only two additional changes have been added to match linkerd's Grafana dashboards configuration:
+  Only two additional changes have been made:

   - Changing `job` label: Prometheus operator by default creates job names and job labels with `<namespace>/<podMonitor/serviceMonitor_name>`.
-Additional relabel rule has been added to remove namespace from job label matching Grafana dashboard's filters
+Additional relabel rule has been added to remove namespace from job label matching Grafana dashboard's filters.

-  - Changing scraping `interval` and `timeout` to 10 seconds, instead default prometheus configuration (30 seconds).
-Linkerd's Grafana dashboards are configured to calculate rates from metrics in the last 30 seconds.
+  - Removing scraping `interval` and `timeout` configuration set to 10 seconds, so Prometheus defaults are used (30 seconds), reducing the impact on memory and cpu consumption.

   {{site.data.alerts.end}}